Program Dates: May 17 - June 14, 2024

-For more than 25 years, Summer Scholars participants have been preparing for the challenges and rewards of medical school.
-Twenty-four applicants are selected each year to participate in this rigorous five-week program designed to give you an intensive and realistic introduction to the first-year curriculum at the Heritage College.
+For more than 40 years, Summer Scholars participants have been preparing for the challenges and rewards of medical school.
+Twenty-four applicants are selected each year to participate in this rigorous four-week program designed to give you an intensive and realistic introduction to the first-year curriculum at Heritage College.

 Although you won’t receive academic credit for this program, you will be evaluated by medical school faculty based on your class participation, test performance, general attitude, and an assessment of your potential for success in the medical curriculum.

 ** Important note to those who may have already applied to our medical school through AACOMAS: You will need to use the same email address for your Summer Scholars application as you did on your AACOMAS application.

-Once you are in the application portal, you will be able to complete the application at your own pace, and you may save and come back to the form as needed.
+Once you are in the application portal, you can complete the application at your own pace, and you may save and come back to the form as needed.
 The portal will also be the place to check on the status of your application.

 During your time in the program, you will:

 - Be introduced to osteopathic principles and practices and learn the basics of biomedical sciences